broxus/octusbridge-solana-docs/programs/token_proxy.md

 * Emergency mode - The mode that denies all deposits and withdrawals.
 * Guardian - Public key of guardian, that can switch off / on emergency mode
 * Withdrawal manager - Public key, that can allow approving big withdrawals.
+* Manager - Public key, that can change limits of tokens.

 ## Tokens

+Bridge supports multi-token scheme, this means that new supported tokens can be added by users deposits and withdrawals.
-In order to start working with tokens - `Token Settings` account must be created.
+On first appearance of new token transfer `Token Settings` account will be created.
 Here is two options: to use vault and to use token root (`Mint` in `Solana` vocabulary).
 It depends on what kind of token this proxy needs to maintain.
 In case of `Everscale` token, it works with `Token root` account, so its address must be stored in `Token Settings` account.
 In case of `Solana` token, it uses `Vault` account.